kamaradclimber/rrimm/README.md

 imm's code has grown and is now using powerful concepts for beauty sake.
 Its source code has lost its readability.
 *rrimm* intends to keep it (really) simple both in features and source code.

+    Every program attempts to expand until it can read mail Zawinski's Law

+rrimm tries to avoid going that dangerous road and simply outputs email to stdout (or pass it to any program via a shell pipe).

 Function
 --------